loruro/RPi_Vibration_Measurement/README.md

 The protocol was implemented using [FreeMODBUS](https://github.com/cwalter-at/freemodbus) library.
 Thread reads data from FIFOs and shares it as *Modbus Input Registers*.
 Measurements are stored in 32-bit *float* format but *Input Registers* are 16-bit type, so each measurement is stored in 2 registers.
-To reduce amount of frames on interface with PC, speed and acceleration measurements are stored in registers in a series of 20.
+To reduce amount of frames on interface with PC, acceleration and velocity measurements are stored in registers in a series of 20.
 This whole data can be read with only one *Modbus* request frame.

 *Modbus Input Registers* of the device:

 | Address | Registers | Content                            | Unit |